japer-technology/github-minimum-intelligence/.GITCLAW/README.md

 # .GITCLAW 🦞 An AI Agent As An Add-On

-### Move GITHUB-INSTALLER.yml to workflows to install
+### Move or copy GITHUB-INSTALLER.yml to workflows to install

 <p align="center">
   <picture>